ShadowPhone vs FeedFlux

 FeedFlux's pricing tiers cap at 10 accounts on the Business plan ($199/mo).
 Each phone holds up to 5 accounts running sequentially, and simultaneous execution requires one phone per active workflow.
 The practical ceiling is described by FeedFlux themselves as suited for operators managing "a focused number of accounts" rather than large fleets.
 This is by design, not a limitation they're trying to fix.

 ShadowPhone's Agency plan supports up to 500 accounts across 10 phones with 100 profiles ($497/mo, or $397/mo annually).
-The server-side orchestration model means workflows across all devices are coordinated centrally without requiring a local machine to stay online.
-For operations running 50-500 accounts, this is a different category of infrastructure.
+The server-side Brain coordinates workflows while connected desktop Executors bridge commands to registered phones.
+For operations planning around 50-500 accounts, the published plan limits provide additional headroom.

 The scale difference is not just about account caps.
 ShadowPhone's architecture was designed for fleet management from the start: device health monitoring, batch workflow deployment, account group management, and centralized analytics across hundreds of accounts.
 FeedFlux's local-first model works well for 1-10 accounts but requires increasingly manual oversight as you add devices.